Siamese revolution of 1932: Bangkok seizure

 In truth, Phraya Phahon was bluffing.
 The success of the revolution still depended on events elsewhere in Bangkok.
 Phraya Prasan was sent to the house of Prince Paribatra, and to other high-ranking members of the government and princes.
 Prince Paribatra was apparently in his pajamas when he was arrested.
 Thirteen Thai Royal Family members and twelve nobilities were arrested, in which Thai elites were traumatically distressed.
 None, except the commander of the First Army Corps, offered any resistance.
 He put up a fight and was slightly wounded, but was eventually taken into custody, becoming the revolution's only casualty.
 About 40 officials were arrested and detained in the Ananta Samakhom Throne Hall.
 One exception was the Minister of Commerce and Communications, Prince Purachatra Jayakara, Prince of Kamphaeng Phet, who escaped in a detached railway engine to warn the King in Hua Hin.
 By 08:00 the operation was over and the Promoters had won the day.

 The Khana Ratsadon forced the princes to sign a document proclaiming their commitment to peace and to avoidance of any bloodshed.
 The coup elicited almost no response from the populace, and the day-to-day life of the people returned to normal even before the end of the day.
 The rest of the country was also similarly disaffected, prompting The Times in London to report that the revolution merely was "a simple re-adjustment".

-By the evening of 24 June the Khana Ratsadon were confident enough to call a senior ministerial meeting.
+By the evening of 24 June, the Khana Ratsadon were confident enough to call a senior ministerial meeting.
 In the meeting Pridi tried to persuade senior civil servants to support the Khana Ratsadon, asking them for support and telling them to remain united, lest the semblance of confusion lead to foreign intervention.
 Pridi asked the foreign ministry to dispatch to all foreign missions a document stating that the party was committed to protecting foreign lives and business and to fulfilling Siam's treaty obligations.

 Khana Ratsadon manifesto

 Most of the military and civil administrations offered little resistance.
 Accustomed to taking orders and with all lines of communication shut down, they were unable to act.
 The next stage of the revolution was left to the civilian side of the party.
-Pridi Banomyong, its leader, with the help of his supporters, blanketed the capital in the Khana Ratsadon's propaganda leaflets, pamphlets and radio broadcasts, all supporting the revolution.
-The text of manifesto of the Khana Ratsadon, written by Pridi, criticised the monarch in harsh terms:
+Pridi Banomyong, its leader, with the help of his supporters, blanketed the capital in the Khana Ratsadon's propaganda leaflets, pamphlets, and radio broadcasts, all supporting the revolution.
+The text of the manifesto of the Khana Ratsadon, written by Pridi, criticised the monarch in harsh terms:

 The tone of the manifesto differed greatly from that of the telegram sent to the King signed by the three full colonels and musketeers: Phraya Phahon, Phraya Songsuradet, and Phraya Ritthi.
 The telegram stated, using royal language (Rachasap: ราชาศัพท์), that if the King did not wish to remain as a monarch under a constitution, the party was willing to replace him with another royal prince.
 Despite the language, the telegram warned the monarch in strong terms that if any member of the Khana Ratsadon was hurt, the princes in custody would suffer.